AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - E.g., possible failing run-time checks or unproved contracts
    - Prefixed with **low** or **medium** or **high**
    - Cannot be suppressed like warning messages
-   - Can be individually justified with `pragma Annotate`
+   - Can be individually justified with :ada:`pragma Annotate`

       .. code:: console